Rocket-007/Rocket-007.github.io/Pygame_page.md

 Luckily there is a python app call "Pydroid 3" which comes with the pygame framework integrated into it, which is what i used to learn and program
 with [my mobile phone](/myPhoneSpec_page).

-BTW, I already deeply used love2d and lua before pygame and python so transfering the code knowledge, structure and
+I already deeply learnt love2d and lua before pygame and python so transfering the code knowledge, structure and
-problem solving skills really helped me alot to progress faster (than the average bear ;-)).
+problem solving skills really helped me alot to progress faster (than the average bear ;-) ).

 ---